Table of Contents

 - Bile duct: lined by cuboidal epithelium, approximately the same diameter as a hepatic artery

-- Not every normal portal tract will always show an artery, vein and bile duct; some will show multiple artery or duct faces (Hepatology 1998;28:323)
+- Normal portal tracts will not always show an artery, vein and bile duct; some will show multiple artery or duct faces (Hepatology 1998;28:323)

 - Lymphatics: not normally seen on H&E